-Small & Medium Enterprise (SME) and Retail advances are subjected to Scoring models which support "Accept/ Reject" decisions based on the scores obtained.
-All SME and Retail loan applications are necessarily to be evaluated under score card system.
-Scoring model Farm sector has been developed and implementation process is under progress.
-The bank plans to cover each borrowal accounts to be evaluated under risk rating/ score framework.
+Small & Medium Enterprise (SME), Retail advances and lending to agriculture are subjected to Scoring models which support "Accept/ Reject" decisions based on the scores obtained.
+All SME, Retail loan and Agriculture lending applications are necessarily to be evaluated under score card system.